Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: Numerical applications

 The right plot in \cref{fig:Duffing_error_and_eigenvalues} shows the eigenvalues of the Koopman generator approximations obtained using EDMD and the EM algorithm compared to the eigenvalues of the Duffing equation linearized about its fixed points.
+The approximate eigenvalues are colored according to their empirical residuals.
+The eigenvalues of the HMM have smaller residuals than all of the eigenvalues computed by EDMD with the exception of the EDMD eigenvalue $-0.002500$.
+The learned HMM has an eigenvalue close to zero, as expected in order to described the two invariant basins of the Duffing equation.
+It also has complex conjugate pairs of eigenvalues close to the expected eigenvalues $\lambda_{1,2}$ and their harmonics $2 \lambda_{1,2}$.
+We tabulate these eigenvalues, their residuals, and nearby EDMD eigenvalues with low residuals in \cref{tab:Duffing_EDMD_eigs_and_resids}.

-The model found using the EM algorithm has a complex conjugate pair of eigenvalues very close to the expected eigenvalues describing the stable spiral fixed points.
-We plot some of the approximate Koopman eigenfunctions obtained from the EM model and EDMD in \cref{fig:Duffing_eigenfunction0}--\ref{fig:Duffing_eigenfunction2}.
-The eigenfunction values for the EM model were computed using the state estimation-based approach described in \cref{sec:embedding_and_approx_efuns}.
-We observe from \cref{fig:Duffing_eigenfunction0} that both methods identify an approximate eigenfunction that separates the two basins of attraction, but the EM algorithm provides a more crisp boundary between the two basins.
-This is possible because the EM approximation is not limited by the expressive power of the polynomial dictionary used in EDMD. \Cref{fig:Duffing_eigenfunction1} shows the eigenfunction corresponding to the eigenvalue closest to that of the linearization about the stable fixed points.
-EDMD exhibits slight inaccuracies in the location of the fixed points, as well as slight discrepancies in the angular behavior in the basins.
-The eigenvalue approximated by EDMD is also less accurate than that approximated by EM, as also seen in \cref{fig:Duffing_error_and_eigenvalues}. \Cref{fig:Duffing_eigenfunction2} shows the eigenfunction corresponding to twice the eigenvalue of the linearized system.
+We plot the corresponding approximate Koopman eigenfunctions obtained using both models in \cref{fig:Duffing_eigenfunction0}--\ref{fig:Duffing_eigenfunction2}.
+The eigenfunction values for the HMM were computed using the state estimation-based approach described in \cref{sec:approximating_eigenfunction}.
+We observe from \cref{fig:Duffing_eigenfunction0} that both methods identify an approximate eigenfunction that separates the two basins of attraction, but the EM-based HMM provides a more crisp boundary between the two basins.
+This is possible because the EM-based approximation is not limited by the expressive power of the polynomial dictionary used in EDMD. \Cref{fig:Duffing_eigenfunction1} shows the eigenfunction corresponding to the eigenvalue closest to that of the linearization about the stable fixed points.
+EDMD identifies these eigenvalues with less accuracy and the eigenfunction's angular behavior exhibits slight inaccuracies near the fixed point at $(1,0)$. \Cref{fig:Duffing_eigenfunction2} shows the eigenfunction corresponding to twice the eigenvalues of the linearized system at the spiral fixed points.
 We expect the angle to change by $4\pi$ around each stable fixed point.
 This behavior is exhibited by the eigenfunctions approximated by the EM algorithm, but not by those approximated by EDMD.